h5rcode/BlackBooks/README.md

 * Write external storage: the app needs to write the external storage when:
 	* Exporting the library as a Spreadsheet compatible text file.
 	* Saving a backup of the app database.
+* Network communication and System tools: required by Google Analytics.

 ## Implementation
 ### Data storage